 - Level 3 (up to $1,000,000 per year)

-More detailed information on the funding levels can be found in the CPRO Program Guide, to be posted shortly.
+More detailed information on the funding levels can be found in the CPRO Program Guide.

 Current research shows that about half of cancers can be prevented through healthy lifestyle choices and policies that protect the public¹.
 Learning more about how we can improve the social and physical environments where we all live, work and play and how to support healthy choices and changes is a first step in cancer prevention.
 This includes understanding what the links are between cancer and certain health behaviors, and social and environmental factors; assessing what programs, interventions and health promotion approaches are most effective; and evaluating prevention-related care and services to ensure patients have the best outcomes.